 - The five layers of the atmosphere, in order from the ground up, are the troposphere, stratosphere, mesosphere, thermosphere, and exosphere.

 - The atmosphere extends to roughly 100 km or 62 miles.
 This is the Kármán line, which marks the beginning of space.
-Note part of the thermosphere and all of the exosphere are beyond this mark.
+The atmosphere gradually thins and does not abruptly end.
+Note that part of the thermosphere and all of the exosphere are beyond this mark.

 The 5 Layers of the Atmosphere